cja490 | undergraduate

 The Police and Law Enforcement

-Analyze the role of the police in contemporary society.
+- Analyze the role of the police in contemporary society.

-Identify various types of law enforcement agencies and the components of each.
+- Identify various types of law enforcement agencies and the components of each.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.